-- the EU declaration of conformity. - the documentation drawn up by the manufacturer to define the manufacturing processes and all the pre-established procedures to ensure homogeneous production, and conformity of the devices with the type described in the EU type-examination certificate and with the requirements of the Regulation, - the EU product verification certificate relating to the tests and assessments carried out by the notified body, - the EU type-examination certificate.
+- the EU declaration of conformity, - the documentation drawn up by the manufacturer to define the manufacturing processes and all the pre-established procedures to ensure homogeneous production, and conformity of the devices with the type described in the EU type-examination certificate and with the requirements of the Regulation. - the EU product verification certificate relating to the tests and assessments carried out by the notified body, - the EU type-examination certificate.

-For class IIa devices
+· For class IIa devices

-- the EU declaration of conformity, - the technical documentation on the device and the technical documentation on postmarket surveillance. - the certificate issued by the notified body confirming that the device conforms to the technical documentation and meets the requirements of the Regulation.
+- the EU declaration of conformity. - the technical documentation on the device and the technical documentation on postmarket surveillance, - the certificate issued by the notified body confirming that the device conforms to the technical documentation and meets the requirements of the Regulation.

-Members States shall take the necessary steps to ensure that these documents are kept at the disposal of the competent authorities for the periods stipulated in case a manufacturer or its authorised representative goes bankrupt or ceases its business activity prior to the end of these periods.
+Members States shall take the necessary steps to ensure that these documents are kept at the disposal of the competent authorities for the periods stipulated (10 years after the last device was placed on the market, and 15 years for implantable) in case a manufacturer or its authorised representative goes bankrupt or ceases its business activity prior to the end of these periods25.